 Home care involves assisting elders with activities of daily living such as bathing, dressing, transferring and eating.
 It sometimes includes assistance with other important activities like cooking, housekeeping, cleaning, or dispensing an elder’s daily regimen of prescription and over-the-counter medications.

 The decision between home health care and home care is an important one, and we’ll give you the peace of mind that only comes with the experience that we bring.
 Disclaimer: My Elder Advocate does not employ any home health care professionals or non-professionals.
 We only make recommendations.
-MEA does not receive any direct compensation from recommended personnel.
+My Elder does not receive any direct compensation from recommended personnel.
 All financial and other arrangements other than the initial placement fee is strictly between the client and the home care personnel.